ForgeRock/ds-operator/README.md

 be replaced by the latest auto-snapshot taken by the operator.

-PVC claims that are already provisioned are not overwritten by Kubernetes.
-This setting only applies to the initialization of *new* PVC claims.

-Changing this setting after deployment of a directory instance does not have any effect.
-This setting works by updating the volume claim template for the Kubernetes StatefulSet.
-Kubernetes does not allow the template to be updated after deployment.

 A "rollback" procedure is as follows:

 * Validate that you have a good snapshot to rollback to. `kubectl get volumesnapshots`.